Hugo-Chia/Projects/README.md

 > Final Research Project exploring **Nuclear Power and its Feasibility in Singapore’s context**
 > The research question for the project is - How feasible is adopting nuclear energy to meet Singapore’s energy needs and advance Singapore’s goal of net-zero by 2050?

+# 2. IS1128 IT, Management and Organisation
+> The aim of this [research project](https://github.com/Hugo-Chia/Projects/blob/main/IS1128%20IT%2C%20Management%20and%20Organisation/IS1128%20Group5_Project%20Final%20Report%20(Redacted).pdf) is to identify a local target company that underwent digital transformation during the COVID pandemic.
+The aim is to study the interplay between IT, work, management and organisation and issues involving information systems (IS) adoption and deployment.
+> The target company chosen for the assessment was National University Hospital (NUH).

 Upcoming works to publish and centralise:
-> 1. Healthcare Digital Transformation Research (Abstract only)
-> 2. IEM - Reading Critical Summary
+> 1. IEM - Reading Critical Summary
-> 3. IEM Final Paper + Slides
+> 2. IEM Final Paper + Slides
-> 4. End-of-Life (EOL) Preparation amongst Elderly in Singapore Paper
+> 3. End-of-Life (EOL) Preparation amongst Elderly in Singapore Paper
+> 4. TCM Integration in Singapore's Healthcare System Research
+> 5. Learning Journals on Biomedicine in Singapore (Covering a range of topics including: Technology, Ethics, Policy)